 Sleep When Baby Sleeps

 Some moms say this isn’t possible because there are things to do around the house, but for me it isn’t possible to do things around the house on three hours of sleep!
-When Artie woke up in the morning, I would bring him downstairs to our living room and set up the couch with pillows and blankets so I could nap when he napped in his Rock ‘n Play.
-I would keep going back to sleep every time he did until I felt like a human again!
+When Artie woke up in the morning, I would bring him downstairs to our living room and set up the couch with pillows and blankets so I could nap when he did.
+I would keep going back to sleep every time Artie did until I felt like a human again!
 I was able to get my chores done in the afternoon and felt much more refreshed!

 Cooking is usually all about timing but those first weeks with a newborn are unpredictable!
 I would start dinner in the crock-pot when Artie was napping and at night we had a few hours time frame that we could enjoy dinner.
 All you need is something simple like this.
 Just set it and forget it!
 (I use these for easy cleanup!)